Chapter 2: Russia Frightens Europe—and Fulfills Bible Prophecy

 All According to Plan

 Europe’s growing nervousness about events in Russia gives us a flash of light into a terrifying Bible prophecy.
-It is building now—at this moment—to a spectacular fulfillment!
+It is building now—at this moment—toward a spectacular fulfillment!
 These events in Russia and Europe are working out according to God’s master plan.

-Even the Russian people don’t understand why their nation has returned back to the center of global events.
+Even the Russian people don’t understand why their nation has returned to the center of global events.
 But you can know.
 All we need to do is understand the Bible, which tells us to watch world events—not dates.

 World events will date the Bible’s prophecies and reveal where we are in the overall time frame.
 A more dictatorial Russian government is on the scene, and you need to know where it is leading.
 That power will be able to challenge Europe when nobody else can—including the U.S. The EU is going to become the world’s number one superpower.
 So says Bible prophecy.